 - Saddle to handlebar drop (to top of bar or center of hand grips on a flat bar bike).
-Note that this may be a negative or positive number depending on the if the bars/ grips are higher or lower than the top of the saddle.
+Note that this may be a negative or positive number depending on whether the bars/ grips are higher or lower than the top of the saddle.

-- Saddle to hood trough ( where in hood trough?)
+- Saddle to hood trough (where in the hood trough?)

 Bicycle travel organizations that also rent and supply bikes will typically ask you for a set of measurements from your current bike to help select a size and set up your rental bike.
 For example, someone who is going on a Trek Travel vacation and renting a bike through that organization is asked for 3 measurements:

 - A Center of crank arm to the top of the saddle

 - B Nose of the saddle to the center of the handlebars